Magazine Dreams: Plot

 Killian Maddox is a mentally ill grocery store worker obsessed with bodybuilding.
-He lives with his grandfather ("Paw-Paw") as a result of his father committing murder–suicide of himself and Killian’s mother.
-His dream to be the best in bodybuilding aids in creating negative behaviors, with the steroids he takes to support his physique leading to physical ailments.
+He lives with his grandfather ("Paw-Paw") as a result of his father committing murder–suicide of himself and Killian's mother.
+His dream to be the best in bodybuilding aids in creating negative behaviors, with the steroids he takes to support his physique, leading to physical ailments.
 Killian has frequent, recurring, emotional outbursts and appears unable to express his true emotions.
-His frustration sexually manifests through watching pornographic videos, but not masturbating.
+His frustration sexually manifests through watching pornographic videos but not masturbating.

 As he prepares for a show, he attempts to ask out his love interest, Jessie, at the grocery store where he works.
-He asks her out while he's shopping, only to walk out awkwardly.
-He is also obsessed with fitness champion Brad, who does not reply to Killian's written letters.
-Killian talks about his bodybuilding goals and admiration for Brad in his written letters.
+He asks her out while he is shopping, only to walk out awkwardly.
+Killian talks about his bodybuilding goals and admiration for fitness champion, Brad Vanderhorn, in written letters.
 Killian also includes his phone number, hoping Brad would call.
-Killian threatens a local painter's shop as the owner refuses to repaint his grandfather's house due to his 'Paw-Paw's' claims of thin paint needing another coat; eventually destroying the shop's windows and inventory.
+Killian threatens a local painter's shop as the owner refuses to repaint his grandfather's house due to his Paw-Paw's claims of thin paint needing another coat, eventually destroying the shop's windows and inventory in a fit of anger.
+Killian attempts to flee the scene, but he crashes his car and is knocked out.
+In the hospital after the accident, Killian is informed by a doctor that he has tumors on his liver which require immediate surgical removal.
+Killian vehemently refuses the surgery, telling the doctor "bodybuilders can't have scars".

-Killian takes Jessie out to dinner, where he 'dumps' about the deaths of his parents before devolving into an intense monologue expressing his bodybuilding dreams.
+Killian takes Jessie out to dinner, where he dumps about the deaths of his parents before devolving into an intense monologue expressing his bodybuilding dreams.
 Jessie leaves him at the restaurant.
-He's distraught as he focuses on his next fitness show.
-Immediately before the next show, the local painter owner's nephew and friends assault him.
+He is distraught as he focuses on his next fitness show.
+Immediately before the next show, the local painter owner's nephew and friends assault him, breaking his arm in the process and leaving him bloody and disfigured.
 Despite the beating, he drives to the show.
-He steps on stage and begins to pose, only to pass out.
-He wakes up in a bathtub, icing his body.
+He steps on stage and begins to pose in an injured condition, only to pass out.
+Killian watches a viral internet video of his embarrassing presentation on stage and, in a fit of anger, destroys his tape-collection of bodybuilding videos and bodybuilding posters in his room.